Cutoff for mixtures of permuted Markov chains: reversible case: Models and main results

 The reversible model considered in this paper is a particular case of \eqref{eq:model0}: supposing $P_1, P_2$ are reversible and correspond to electrical networks $(G_1,c_1), (G_2,c_2)$ respectively, $P_i(x,y) = c_i(x,y) / c_i(x)$ where $c_i(x) := \sum_{z \in V} c_i(x,z)$ for $i=1,2$.
 Hence the reversible model is realized as \eqref{eq:model0} taking

 The general model \eqref{eq:model0} is studied in the companion paper \cite{cutoff_general}.
 We chose here to focus first on the reversible case as it simplifies several aspects of the proof.
 Our proof adapts the strategy used for non-backtracking chains \cite{benhamou2017cutoff,bordenave2018random,bordenave2019cutoff} to handle backtracking chains as well, including reversible ones, but reversibility is by far not essential.
-Thus an important goal of this paper is to provide a unified approach to prove cutoff for Markov chains in random environment using the "entropic method", with or without reversibility.
+In particular, we do not use spectral arguments like Poincaré's inequality, traditionally used when working with reversible Markov chains.
+Thus an important goal of the present paper is to provide a unified approach to prove cutoff for Markov chains in random environment using the "entropic method", with or without reversibility.
 Nevertheless, the absence of reversibility brings real additional difficulties and incidentally makes the conclusion Theorem \ref{thm:reversible} false: for some choices of $P, Q, p_1, p_2$ the worst-case mixing time is of order $(\log n)^{a}$ with $a > 1$.
 What remains true however is that cutoff occurs at entropic time if the chain is started from a typical state.
-This phenomenon is similar for instance to the case of random walks on the giant component of Erdös-Renyi graphs: with high probability these contain segments of length of order $\log n$, resulting in the worst-case mixing time being of order $(\log n)^{2}$ \cite{benjamini2014mixing,fountoulakis2008evolution}, while the typical mixing time is $O(\log n)$ \cite{berestycki2018random}.
+This phenomenon is similar for instance to the case of random walks on the giant component of Erd\H{o}s-R\'enyi graphs: with high probability these contain segments of length of order $\log n$, resulting in the worst-case mixing time being of order $(\log n)^{2}$ \cite{benjamini2014mixing,fountoulakis2008evolution}, while the typical mixing time is $O(\log n)$ \cite{berestycki2018random}.
+This difference between worst-case and typical mixing time in the general case creates many additional technical difficulties but does not affect the overall arguments.
+Focusing on the reversible case in this paper will hence allow us to be free of these technical considerations and focus on the core ideas.
+We refer the reader to the proof outline of Section \ref{subsec:outline} for a more detailed account of how reversibility is used.